 Now that you know where to find the View Options and what they’re used for, let’s go through each setting in detail.

-Show Hidden Blocks:
+Show Hidden Elements:

 This setting allows you to toggle whether content blocks that are hidden on desktop or mobile are shown in the editor.
 When enabled, hidden blocks are revealed and visually marked, so you can view and edit them without needing to switch device previews: